yugabyte/yugabyte-db/docs/content/preview/api/ysql/exprs/func_yb_is_local_table.md

 {{< /note >}}

-## Usage in Row-Level Geo-Partitioning
+## Usage in Row-level geo-partitioning

-This function is primarily helpful while implementing [Row-Level Geo-Partitioning](../../../../explore/multi-region-deployments/row-level-geo-partitioning/), as it can significantly simplify selecting rows from the local partition.
+This function is primarily helpful while implementing [Row-level geo-partitioning](../../../../explore/multi-region-deployments/row-level-geo-partitioning/), as it can significantly simplify selecting rows from the local partition.
 Every table contains a system column called `tableoid`.
 This stores the `oid` of the table to which the row belongs.
 While querying a partitioned table, the `tableoid` column thus returns the `oid` of the partition to which the row belongs.
 The following sections describe how the `tableoid` column can be used with `yb_is_local_table` function to query the local partition.

 ## Use case examples

-### Set up
+### Setup

-Create a 3 node multi-region cluster and a geo-partitioned table using tablespaces with the following steps:
+ You can create a 3 node multi-region cluster and a geo-partitioned table using tablespaces with the following steps:

-1. You can create a cluster spread across 3 regions us-west-1, us-east-1, us-east-2 using yugabyted as follows:
+1. Create a cluster spread across 3 regions us-west-1, us-east-1, us-east-2 using yugabyted as follows:

     ```sh
     ./bin/yugabyted start                           \